AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/edit-content.md

 1. Make sure that your page is in [**Edit** mode.](/help/sites-cloud/authoring/getting-started/page-editor.md#mode-selector)
 1. Open the [asset browser](/help/sites-cloud/authoring/getting-started/editor-side-panel.md#assets-browser).
 1. Drag the required asset to the required position.
-The [component placeholder](#component-placeholder) shows you where the component is positioned.
+The [component placeholder](#component-placeholder) shows you where the component is positioned and a target will show were it will be inserted.

-   * A component, appropriate for the asset type, is created at the required location - it contains the selected asset.
+1. Release the asset onto the target.
+A component, appropriate for the asset type, is created at the required location containing the selected asset.
 1. [Edit](#edit-content) the component if necessary.

 >[!NOTE]